 At the end of the day, the differences between Firefox and Chrome are mostly minor.
 One might be slightly faster or use less battery, but in terms of usability, they’re both excellent.
 In other words, anything you can do in Chrome can probably be done in Firefox too.

 Want to synchronize tabs, bookmarks, profiles, and more across devices?
 Need to develop websites with the aid of an element inspector and console?
 How about sandbox security to prevent malware infections?
-Or a password manager to make your accounts more secure?
 Or a task manager to pinpoint performance issues?
 (Hint: Navigate to about:performance in Firefox.)

 Chrome can do these things, and so can Firefox.
 If you’re reluctant to leave Chrome, just remember that the two browsers have more in common than not.